Dodda Vira Rajendra

 Dodda Vira Rajendra was the ruler of the Kingdom of Coorg from 1780 to 1809.
-He is considered a hero of Coorg history for having freed the kingdom from the occupation of Tipu Sultan, the king of Mysore.
+He freed the kingdom from the occupation of Tipu Sultan, the king of Mysore.
 He later aided the British in their fight against Tipu Sultan.
+Dodda Veera raja constructed the city of Vira-rajendrapete, today known as Virajapet.

 Early life and exile

 Not much is known of Dodda Vira Rajendra's childhood.
 In 1780, Linga Raja, his father and ruler of the Coorg Kingdom died while Dodda Vira Rajendra was still young.
 Hyder Ali, the king of Mysore saw this as an opportunity and took possession of the Coorg Kingdom until, as he said "the princes (Dodda Vira Rajendra and his brother) would come of age".
 In September 1782, the princes were deported to Garuru.
 Enraged at the deportation of their princes, the Coorgs revolted and proclaimed independence.
 Soon after in December 1782, Hyder Ali died due to a cancerous growth in his back and his son Tipu became the King.
 Tipu dispatched the Coorg royal family to Periyapatna and proceeded to annex Coorg and other areas.

 In December 1788, Dodda Vira Rajendra escaped from Periyapatna and by 1790 had regained power in Coorg.